kteja-ayinala/SW-Assurance-Term-Project/CodeAnalysis.md

 3) Store and retrieve data from the database, drive.
 (Third-party)

-4) Export data into different formats, specific permissions on RWX.(Read, write, download)
+4) Export data into different formats, specific permissions on RWX.(Read, write, download) </br>
+Write which parts of STRIDE were checked based on our threat model.
+Try and fit that Singleton violation to a CWE as well as the logger level guards.
+Check what past groups said in this and the automated section.

 5) Maintaining proper VCS of modifications on the shared doc.
 (Audit)

 # Findings from automated code scanning
 PMD is the only tool we were able to get working.
 The analysis is done in the command line and the output can be either text or xml.
 The following summaries are grouped by the data flows we identified.

 [Full Report](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/Codereview%20reference%20links/Full-Report-nuxeo.xml): output of the entire Nuxeo Platform code base.
 Only specified areas were reviewed for security threats.

 1) Form and set group permissions.
-(Authentication)
+(Authentication) [1](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-1.xml) [2](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-2.xml) [3](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-3.xml) [4](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-4.xml) [5](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-5.xml) [6](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-6.xml) [7](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-7.xml) [8](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-8.xml) [9](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-9.xml) [10](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-10.xml) [11](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-11.xml) [12](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-12.xml) </br>
+Code for authentication is found in many different places, which makes sense since it is a very basic, yet important security measure.
+PMD found many violations; however, the vast majority are stylistic.
+One common violation is "Logger calls should be surrounded by log level guards."
+The only violation of note is "[getInstance method always creates a new object and hence does not comply to Singleton Design Pattern behaviour.
+Please review](https://github.com/kteja-ayinala/SW-Assurance-Term-Project/blob/master/code%20review%20doc/DF1-7.xml)"

 2) Edit, save, or modify data to the cloud.
 (Encryption)